New Hampshire Insurance Continuing Education

 - Variable and fixed annuities, immediate and deferred plans, and different types of premiums and appropriate tax rules

 Long-Term Care Training Requirements

-Producers in New Hampshire selling long term care policies certified as a Qualified Partnership must be licensed as an insurance producer for accident and health, or under the life line-of-authority.
+Producers in New Hampshire selling long term care policies certified as a Qualified Partnership must be licensed as an insurance producer for accident and health or life.
 These producers are required to complete an initial one-time, eight-hour training course.

 To maintain this license, producers must complete four hours of LTC training every biennial renewal period.
 This training can apply to the licensee's CE requirements.